kundralaci/syncd/README.md

 syncd
 =====

-Syncd is a simple bash script that watches for file changes and rsyncs them to a remote machine.
-It uses inotify to watch for file system changes and syncs the whole directory to a remote machine using rsync.
+Syncd is a simple bash script that watches for file changes and rsyncs them to an other folder.
+It uses inotify to watch for file system changes and syncs the whole directory.
 The script makes sure to aggregate change events during a running rsync, such that after the initial sync a subsequent sync can be triggered (and so on).

 Requirements
 ------------